Recent Earthquakes

 Grindavik, a town with a population of approximately 3,300, sits on the Reykjanes Peninsula, about 31 miles south west of the capital, Grindavik was evacuated on the 10th of November.
 An eruption began on December 18th.
 On the 19th of December The Icelandic Met Office said " The development of the eruption is similar to recent eruptions at Fagradalsfjall, where the fissures are starting to contract and form individual eruption vents.
 Presently, there are about five eruption vents spread along the original fissure.
 According to information from scientists who went on a second helicopter flight with the Icelandic Coast Guard at around 04:00 UTC today, the total length of the fissure eruption has not changed much from the beginning.
 There was little activity at the southern end of the fissure near Hagafell, and the majority of the lava flow is heading east towards Fagradalsfjall.
 Two streams reach west, both north of Stóra-Skógfell."

-This last earthquake is the recent October 7, 2023, Mag 6.3 earthquake near Herat, Afghanistan.
-This occurred as the result of thrust faulting at shallow depths near the far western terminus of the Hindu Kush mountain range.
+This magnitude 6.3 earthquake near Herat, Afghanistan occurred as the result of thrust faulting at shallow depths near the far western terminus of the Hindu Kush mountain range.
 This earthquake was followed by a second Mag 6.3 earthquake that occurred approximately 30 minutes later.
 Both earthquakes occurred on east-west striking fault planes that dip to either the north or south.
 The earthquakes occurred within the Eurasia plate in an intracontinental mountain belt.
 Earthquakes in Afghanistan and its surrounding regions are common due to the complex and active interactions between the Arabia, Eurasia, and India plates.
 Source USGS.
 Widespread distribution of faults, construction styles and environmental factors were major factor in the vulnerability of rural populations in Afghanistan.
 Houses and buildings have thick mud roofs supported by timber and walls made of mud brick or stone blocks cemented with dried mud.
 Unfortunately, they are prone to collapse during shaking events, leading to high fatality rates.
 Thirdly, the environment plays a significant role in making a place vulnerable to earthquakes.

 These figures show the location from the Raspberry Shake Shake Net app and the earthquake recorded by a citizen Raspberry Shake seismometer 5,676km away from Ireland.